Suno Outputs the Wrong Genre — Style Ordering Fix

 82 BPM, lo-fi hip-hop, dusty boom-bap drums, vinyl crackle, jazz piano sample

 Format: {BPM}, {genre}, {signature instrument 1}, {signature instrument 2}, {era / production detail}.
+Keep it to 15-30 comma-separated words so the whole string fits the box and stays focused.

-Step 2: Remove conflicting instruments
+Step 2: Move conflicting instruments to Exclude Styles

 # Target: lo-fi hip-hop

-Allowed: boom-bap drums, vinyl crackle, jazz piano sample, mellow bass, dusty kicks
+Allowed (in Style): boom-bap drums, vinyl crackle, jazz piano sample, mellow bass, dusty kicks

 Step 3: Replace vague words with concrete subgenres